The ‘none of these candidates’ option wins Nevada GOP primary, a symbolic rejection of Nikki Haley

 Utilizing a quirk of Nevada election law, more voters on Tuesday marked their primary ballots for “none of these candidates” than cast their votes for Haley.

-Haley had said beforehand she was going to “focus on the states that are fair” and did not make much effort to campaign in the western state.
+Haley had said beforehand she was going to “focus on the states that are fair” and did not campaign in the western state in the weeks leading up to the caucuses.
+Her campaign wrote off the primary results with a reference to Nevada's famous casino industry.

+“Even Donald Trump knows that when you play penny slots the house wins," spokeswoman Olivia Perez-Cubas said.
+"We didn’t bother to play a game rigged for Trump.
+We’re full steam ahead in South Carolina and beyond.”

+Nevada Gov. Joe Lombardo, a Republican, had announced beforehand that he would vote for “none of these candidates” on Tuesday.
+Several Republicans interviewed heading to the polls said they intended to do the same.

 There was also a Democratic primary on Tuesday that President Joe Biden easily won against author Marianne Williamson and a handful of less-known challengers.
 Rep. Dean Phillips of Minnesota was not on the ballot.